joshbegley/nyt-latest/README.md

 `Find out how to watch the Houston Texans play the Pittsburgh Steelers, with time, TV channel and streaming information.`\
 https://nytimes.com/athletic/6953380/2026/01/08/texans-vs-steelers-stream-how-to-watch-jan-12/

-**Mitoma serves up another reminder of how important he is to Brighton — and their hopes**\
+**Mitoma serves up another reminder of how important he is to Brighton and their hopes**\
-`Kaoru Mitoma has struggled for fitness this season.
-He provided more evidence of how much Brighton need him against Manchester City`\
+`There is an added fear factor for opponents when Mitoma's name is on the team sheet.
+Fabian Hurzeler needs him fit and firing`\
 https://nytimes.com/athletic/6951148/2026/01/08/brighton-kaoru-mitoma-man-city-analysis/

 **Two red cards, missed chances and a night that left Moyes tearing his hair out**\